DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 See an example with the unabridged interaction in the alternative way to run `ldapsearch` in interactive mode: [3) interactive LDAP search](#3-interactive-ldap-search).

-### Choice 4: Saving the parameters extracted from the LDAP configuration files
+### Choice 4: Save the parameters extracted from the LDAP configuration files

 This creates two properties files containing `ldapsearch` parameters with values extracted from `ldap-configurations.xml` and `webSecurity.xml` respectively:
   - `ldap-config.properties`